 - The suspended 4th chord.

 - D7 is also a good intermediate note that everyone should know.
-It is much like the D chord, except your first finger is on the B string in the first fret, second finger on the G string second fret, and third finger on the high E string second fret, not playing the low E or A strings.
+It is much like the D chord, except your first finger is on the B string in the first fret, your second finger on the G string second fret, and your third finger on the high E string second fret, not playing the low E or A strings.

 Although all answers differed, many touched on a major beginner’s mistake when learning guitar chords.
 That was: